compiledcode83/event-signal/README.md

 ```

 ## addListener(listener)
 Add a `listener` to the event signal instance.

-Returns self.
+Returns the `EventSignal`.

 Param          | Type          |Description
 ---------------|---------------|---------------------------------------------------